Privacy Policy

 Sensitive data breaches

-Data breaches that we flag as sensitive are not returned in public searches, they can only be viewed by using the subscription service and verifying ownership of the relevant email address first.
+Data breaches that we flag as sensitive are not returned in public searches on the website, they can only be viewed by using the subscription service and verifying ownership of the relevant email address first.
 Sensitive breaches are also searchable by domain owners who prove they control the domain using the domain search feature.
-For more information about how we flag sensitive breaches, see Here's how I'm going to handle the Ashley Madison data.
+For more information about how we flag sensitive breaches, see Here's how I'm going to handle the Ashley Madison data .

 Domain searches